 Contributions.
 Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
-Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
+Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon active employee compensation.
 The TRS Board of trustees does not have the authority to set or amend contribution rates.

 Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is .65% of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
-The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
+Section 1575.203 establishes the active employee's rate which is .65% of salary.
+Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public school.
+The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act, which is 0.75 percent of each active employee's pay for fiscal year 2023.
 The following table shows contributions to the TRS-Care plan by type of contributor.

-Contribution Rates

-2021 2022 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Mabank ISD FY22 Employer Contributions \$19 95,635 Mabank ISD FY22 Member Contributions \$15 50,861 Mabank ISD FY22 NECE On-behalf Contributions \$20 59,090
+Contribution Rates - 2023 2024 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Mabank ISD FY24 Employer Contributions \$24 12,312 Mabank ISD FY24 Member Contributions \$17 3,804 Mabank ISD FY24 NECE On-behalf Contributions \$30 2,104